Substance Abuse Studies Certificate

 Learning in this program will include theories and models of addiction and treatment, drug classifications, the effects of drugs, DSM-5 criteria, counseling procedures and strategies, substance abuse group work, assessment, treatment planning and ethics.
 Students will also complete courses in interviewing and group leadership skills.
 Students will also complete a minimum of 75 hours of directed practice at an approved agency as part of their learning process.

 After completing this certificate, students may continue their education to obtain a chemical dependency licensure.
-With a completed degree and 2000 more work hours in the field of substance use disorders, students may apply for LCDC II licensure.
-Full information on the credentialing requirements are available on the Ohio Chemical Dependence Professionals Board website at www.ocdp.ohio.gov.
+With a completed degree and 2000 more work hours in the field of substance use disorders, and other requirements students may apply for LCDC II licensure.
+Full information on the credentialing requirements are available on the Ohio Chemical Dependency Professionals Board website at www.ocdp.ohio.gov.

 Spring Year One